Research &

 Development

-Endometriosis is a chronic condition in which endometrial tissue or endometrium, the inner layer of the uterus that normally sheds monthly during the menstrual cycle, grows outside the uterus, typically in the abdominal cavity or on internal organs.
+Endometriosis is a disease in which tissue similar to the lining of the uterus grows outside the uterus, typically in the abdominal cavity or on internal organs.
 Resulting inflammation causes severe pain and discomfort, as the tissue responds to the monthly fluctuations of a woman’s menstrual cycle.

 In addition to significant pain and discomfort due to this disturbance, patients with endometriosis can experience dyspareunia (painful sex), bowel and urinary disorders, and neuropathy (weakness, numbness and pain caused by nerve damage) in lower extremities.
 Endometriosis is also the leading cause of infertility and early hysterectomies.